flare-foundation/docs/docs/user/staking/staking-cli.md

 Staking works by locking funds for a period of time to support a specific [network validator](../../tech/validators.md).
 When validator owners stake to their own nodes they _self-bond_, whereas all other participants are said to _delegate_ their stake to that validator.
+Note that delegating your stake to a validator is different from [FTSO delegation](../../tech/ftso.md/#delegation).

 Participants choose how much to stake and for how long their stake will be locked.
 The minimum values are: